 Never store the snowmobile in a hot, humid location if possible.
 Try to store the snowmobile away from direct sunlight.
+Store the snowmobile with a full tank of gasoline.

-- 1. Cover the snowmobile with a Polaris cover or after-market equivalent cover. - Store in a location away from water, tall grass, and direct sunlight.
+- 1. Cover the snowmobile with a Polaris cover or after-market equivalent cover. - 2.
+Store in a location away from water, tall grass, and direct sunlight.
 The storage location should have some level of ventilation to prevent stagnant, humid air from accumulating in and around the snowmobile.